ErlendMariusOmmundsen/Messaging-App/project/readme.md

 Step 1: Clone the repository at: [Gitlab](https://gitlab.stud.idi.ntnu.no/it1901/gr1922/gr1922.git):

-Step 2: Go to /project in CMD and write the command.
+Step 2: Go to /project in any Terminal and write the command.
 ```
 gradle run